Construction Engineering Courses

 Hours: 3

 This course includes an integrated process that deals with the resources, procedures, and tools to manage the cost, schedule, and risks associated with construction projects.
-Prerequisites: CONE 322 Construction Planning and Scheduling.
+Prerequisites: CONE 322 with a minimum grade of C.

 CONE 441 - Highway and Heavy Construction